ijms-logo

 Dear Colleagues,

-The plethora of data produced by omics and GWAS studies of patients with neurological and psychiatric diseases needs experimental validation and mechanistic investigation.
-This includes but is not limited to the determination of the potential effects of GWAS-identified polymorphisms on the expression of proximal gene(s) and linking these effects to disease manifestations.
-Changes in the gene expression levels, or the abundance of proteins or molecular interactions identified using various omics approaches need to be tested experimentally and placed in the context of disease manifestations.
+The plethora of data produced by the -omic and GWAS studies of neurological and psychiatric disease patients needs experimental validation and mechanistic investigation.
+This includes, but is not limited to, determination of the potential effects of GWAS-identified polymorphisms on the expression of proximal gene(s) and linking these effects to disease manifestations.
+Changes in gene expression levels or the abundance of proteins or molecular interactions identified by various -omics approaches have to be tested experimentally and placed in the context of disease manifestations.
 Moreover, the genetic underpinnings of numerous neurological and psychiatric conditions still remain unclear and in need of a versatile genetic model to expediently test predictions and hypotheses stemming from patient genomic data.
-Over a century of Drosophila research has resulted in a powerful genetic model that offers unsurpassed genetic and molecular tools, expedience, and a rich and expandable repertoire of behaviors that can be used or adapted to model specific aspects and manifestations of neurological and psychiatric conditions.
+Over a century of invertebrate research resulted in powerful invertebrate, with Drosophila melanogaster and Caenorhabditis elegans acting as leading genetic models that offer unsurpassed genetic and molecular tools, expedience, and a rich and expandable repertoire of behaviors that can be used or adapted to model specific aspects and manifestations of neurological and psychiatric conditions.

-This Special Issue will collect experimental research contributions and reviews on the development and use of Drosophila models of neurological and psychiatric conditions, the validation of GWAS hits and omics linkages, genetic and molecular explorations of disease mechanisms, and potential ameliorative approaches.
+This Special Issue aims to host experimental research contributions and reviews on the development and use of invertebrate models of neurological and psychiatric conditions, validation of GWAS hits and -omics linkages, genetic and molecular explorations of disease mechanisms, and potential ameliorative approaches.

 Prof. Dr. Efthimios M. C. Skoulakis